 Zerubbabel in Hebrew means: Shoot of Babylon.

-Two of the prophets around at this time was Haggai and Zechariah.
+Two of the prophets around at this time were Haggai and Zechariah.

 Call to Rebuild the Temple of the Lord